rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - Pressing the Sign In / Sign Up button redirects the user to the route with the Sign In / Sign Up form.

 ### Header

+- All Privite routes should contain sticky header.
+Moment when it become sticky (if there is a scroll on a page) should be animated: color can be changed or it's height can become smaller.
+[Animated sticky header](https://www.youtube.com/watch?v=hR8UW5CvYgw)
 - There are buttons in the header for authenticated users: edit profile, logout, create new board, and localization switcher.
 - Edit profile should redirect the user to a route with a form for edit profile.
 The requirements for the form are the same as for all forms in the application.
 There should be a 'Delete User' button.
 In case of this action should be shown as a  "confirmation modal" then the user should be logged out, and the user should be removed from the database.
 - Create a new board - opens a modal window with a form for creating a board.
 Requirements for the form are the same as for all forms in the application.